Romanian gay local boy Alex tells us what gay life in Romania is like along with practical tips for LGBTQ travelers visiting Romania.

 In relation to my family, it's a bit more complicated.
 My mother is the only person I am out to.
 I told her when I was 18 years old after I had my university admission exams.
 I was super stressed at the time because my parents were fighting a lot.
 So, I waited for my dad to go out one evening, and right after I was alone in the house with my mom, the conversation went along these lines:

 - Me: “Mom, I need to tell you something serious, please take a seat!”

 - Mom: *sitting down* “Alex sweetheart, please don’t tell me you got a girl pregnant!!!”

 - Me: “Mom, no, don’t worry, I couldn’t do that ‘cuz…I’m gay!”

-After this conversation with my mother, I felt more comfortable to come out to my high-school colleagues, my university friends and also to some of my work colleagues.
+After this conversation with my mother, I felt more comfortable coming out to my high-school colleagues, my university friends, and also to some of my work colleagues.
 I was lucky that I never experienced any negative reactions.
 Whilst I do not hide my sexuality at work, I don’t immediately speak out about it openly with my work colleagues unless we're in a social context and it naturally flows in the conversation we're having.

 What was it like growing up gay in Romania?

 Looking back now, having met a lot of gay guys having quite a tough time growing up as a gay kid, I would say that by comparison, I was very lucky.
 I always accepted my sexuality and never had any issues with myself, which helped a lot.
 Even in high school, when bullies picked on me and would ask in a malicious way – “are you a faggot?”, I would always answer honestly and say:

 “Yes, I am.
 Why are you asking, are you also gay?”

 I think that my honesty disarmed these bullies, which definitely prevented them from picking on me again…of course, this became a juicy topic for gossiping amongst my other schoolmates.